danchoi/fredit/README.md

 ## Some ranting (reading optional)

-It's becoming less and less sustainable to have Rails programmers as gatekeepers and bottlenecks through which all source code must pass.
+It's becoming less and less sustainable to have Rails programmers as gatekeepers and bottlenecks through which all markup and source code must pass.

 We need to figure out better ways to fold non-Rails programmers